Chilcompton: Governance

+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Mendip (established under the Local Government Act 1972).
+It was part of Clutton Rural District before 1974.

-The village falls in the 'Ashwick, Chilcompton and Stratton' electoral ward.
+The village falls in the Ashwick, Chilcompton and Stratton electoral ward.
 From Chilcompton the ward stretches south to Ashwick.
 The ward total population taken at the 2011 census was 4,835.

-It is also part of the Wells constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Frome and East Somerset constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-It was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.

 Geography

 Chilcompton has a population of 1,918.
 The village is situated one mile west of the Fosse Way Roman road, Downside Abbey, and Downside School, and one mile north-east of Blacker's Hill fort.

 The only bus service that serves Chilcompton is the 173 Bath to Wells Mendip Xplorer service operated by First West of England.
 There are also several bus routes running between neighbouring villages and the town of Midsomer Norton.

 The village has a well called Fry's Well which lends its name to a road.

 The River Somer rises in small streams around Chilcompton.